Resurgence and self-completion in renormalized gauge theories

-Notice that the equations derived are exact so far, but unfortunately, in practice, difficult to solve.
+Notice that Eq.~\eqref{solvedrecursion} is exact so far, but unfortunately, it is challenging to solve in practice since $\dot{\Delta}_0$ requires to evaluate infinitely many discontinuities.
 However, using the formal expansion for the alien derivative in Eq.~\eqref{stokesauto}, it is possible to rewrite $R_n(x)$ in Eq.~\eqref{solvedrecursion} in terms of $\delta_0 R_0(x), R_1(x), ..., R_{n-1}(x)$.
 This enables us to recast Eq.~\eqref{solvedrecursion} in the form

 The bottom line is that Eqs.~\eqref{resol} and~\eqref{costin_mult} are in agreement with the result obtained in Refs.~\cite{Costin1995,CostinBook} (see App.~\ref{app:resum} for further details).
-In realistic QFT applications~\footnote{Renormalons give an estimate of large order behavior~\cite{Beneke:1998ui}, motivating observable evaluations~\cite{Cvetic:2019jmu,Ayala:2021mwc,Ayala:2022cxo},and this has been also used in the context of resurgence~\cite{Maiezza:2021mry,Maiezza:2021bed,Laenen:2023hzu,Caprini:2023kpw}.}, $R_0(x)$ can only be known approximately since all the terms in Eq.~\eqref{ODE_explicit} are not known.
-Nevertheless, for sufficiently small $1/x$, the transseries in ~\eqref{resol} still provides an approximate solution to the nonlinear ODE in Eq.~\eqref{ODE_explicit}.
-Another source of uncertainty is the order $n$ at which the transseries solution ~\eqref{resol} is truncated, and the error of this truncation is $\mathcal{O}\left( e^{-(n+1)x} \right)$.
+In realistic QFT applications, $R_0(x)$ can only be known approximately since all the terms in Eq.~\eqref{ODE_explicit} are not known.

 Finally, just taking the Cauchy principal value of the result shown in Eq.~\eqref{costin_mult} does not automatically preserve the homomorphism structure of the summation procedure for the transseries in Eq.~\eqref{resol}~\footnote{It turns out that Eq.~\eqref{costin_mult} can be made real using the fact that the holomorphic invariant is a purely imaginary number.
 However, in the more general case where reality and homomorphism are not automatically achieved, medianization preserves reality and the homomorphism structure of the summation procedure. }.
 To this end, the medianization (or balanced average) is defined -- see appendix~\ref{app:generic} for more details.
 For our purposes, medianization is given by -- see Ref.~\cite{Dorigoni:2014hea},